Has The Milk Of Human Kindness Dried Up?

 “The world is a dangerous place, not because of those who do evil, but because of those who look on and do nothing!” ~ Albert Einstein

 Homelessness is real and more predominant than most people care or even dare to acknowledge.

 Jesus’ words in John 3:17 are fixed to my heart, “If anyone has material possessions and sees his brother in need, but has no pity on him, how can the love of God be in him?

 Homelessness accompanies hopelessness that only Love can heal!

 I’ve recently become honored to be a part of an amazing team that ministers every week to providing the homeless love through nutritious meals, rain or shine.
-This love includes even a worship band with vocals that open the gates of heaven and the homeless are drawn in.
-Traveling evangelism with nourishment for the heart, soul, body and mind.
+Food is the vessel that draws the homeless beloveds in while providing nourishment for the heart, soul, body and mind.

-I’m talking hundreds of homeless individuals receive hope, love, HUGS and nourishment from these amazing selfless beloveds that I’m honored to call my friends.
-This blessed nonprofit is called Hope for Homeless and Blameless is partnering with them.
+We’re talking hundreds of homeless individuals receive hope, love, fellowship, HUGS and nourishment from amazing selfless beloveds that speak life and love into others and whom I’m honored to call my friends and team.
+This blessed nonprofit in Roseville, California, is called Blameless and Forever Free Ministries.

 I have met, served and continue to be blessed by the homeless population.
 Yes, you read that right, the homeless continue to bless me!
 When I look them in their eyes, I see a reflection of who lives inside of me; Love Himself, Jesus Christ!